-Whether you regard them as Americans or not is really not an issue - dual citizens as discussed here are legal citizens of both the Philippines and the US.
+Whether you regard them as Americans or not is really not an issue - dual citizens as discussed here are legal citizens of both the Philippines and the United States.
 There are three ways that I know of where Filipinos are also Americans, as dual citizens.

-The first and most common now are the Filipinos who’ve emigrated to the US, gone through the process of alien residency and naturalization, lived in the US for a while and have moved back to the Philippines.
+The first and most common now are the Filipinos who’ve emigrated to the United States, gone through the process of alien residency and naturalization, lived in the United States for a while and have moved back to the Philippines.
 Many of the people in this category move back to the Philippines after retirement, but not always due to retirement.

 The third are those that became American citizens before the Philippine Repatriation Act of 2003 was enacted and lost their Philippine citizenship.
 The only requirement to becoming a dual citizen is to swear in as a Philippine citizen at one of the Philippine Consulates or at the Philippine Bureau of Immigration.

-There are other Americans, retired from the US military, living here as permanent residents just like me.
+There are other Americans, retired from the United States military, living here as permanent residents just like me.
 I don’t know any of them and that may be for the best.
 I’m too much of an introvert to seek casual relationships with people outside of my own relatives.

-Some Americans living here are merely US social security retirees and my mother-in-law is one of them.
-You can’t live on US social security payments alone in the US and it’s difficult to live on them alone even in the Philippines, but at least it can be done.
+Some Americans living here are merely United States social security retirees and my mother-in-law is one of them.
+You can’t live on United States social security payments alone in the United States and it’s difficult to live on them alone even in the Philippines, but at least it can be done.

 I’m sure there are Americans living in the Philippines who don’t fall under any of the conditions I’ve mentioned.
 Of course, that depends on the definition of “living”.